 Amidst this crushing damnation, Prabhakaran discovers his liberation, his escape from the ghosts of death in three phases and in three forms.

-The sole instance in the film when the train heads towards deliverance, emerging from the darkness of the tunnel into the light is when Prabhakar goes in search of Anandhi to the deserts of Maharashtra in the second phase of deliverance in his life, also one of the most poignant stretches in the film.
-He fondly engraves her name in the train.
-The unsettlingly beautiful, soulful music of the film resonates strongly with the fleeting nature and being of joy in Prabhakar’s life.
-Innum Or Iravu becomes a singular psychedelic chronicle of damnation.
+The only moment in the film when the train moves toward salvation, emerging from the tunnel’s darkness into the light, is when Prabhakar embarks on a journey to find Anandhi in the deserts of Maharashtra.
+This phase marks one of the most poignant stretches in the film, with Prabhakar fondly engraving her name on the train.
+The hauntingly beautiful and soulful music resonates strongly with the fleeting nature of joy in Prabhakar’s life, making “Innum Or Iravu” a singular psychedelic chronicle of damnation.

 Musical Odyssey of Deliverance: Unveiling the Soulful Notes of “Kattradhu Thamizh”

 The other three songs, fleeting bursts of bliss, pause in the midst of trauma: the nightmare in “Para Para Pataampoochi,” the loss of the beloved Royal Enfield bike in “Unakkagathaney,” and the poignant lovers’ conversation in “Paravaiye Engu Irukirai.”
 The theme of deliverance is deeply embedded in Na.
 Muthukumar’s lyrics, expressing Prabhakar’s profound desire to be liberated from the curse.
 Lines like ‘Thaneeril mithakum erumbuku ilai padagu aaanathey’ (The leaf becomes a lifeboat to a little ant flailing in the waters) from “Para Para Pataampochi” embody this theme.